 In the heart of Sleepy Hollow, at 1317 Butterfield Road, is our Community Center Clubhouse and Pool.
-For more than 60 years, these treasured facilities have been the scene of countless events and gatherings that make Sleepy Hollow the friendly, fun-loving place we call home.
-Recall, for example, the annual July 4th festivities, championship Swim Team competition and summer evening poolside socials for all ages.
+For more than 65 years, these treasured facilities have been the scene of countless events and gatherings that make Sleepy Hollow the friendly, fun-loving place we call home: Chili cook-offs, crab feeds, holiday parties for adults and kids, move nights, parades, cook outs, and more.

-The clubhouse is home to scouts, civic committees and boards, fire safety training and disaster preparedness staging provided by the SHFPD, and is our polling place.
-At times the building has hummed with exercise classes, children’s team building events and parties, and special holiday events.
-It is also offered to rent on a space available basis for family celebrations, dinners, dances, classes, etc.Inquire here about rentals.
+The old clubhouse is home to scouts, civic committees and boards, fire safety training and disaster preparedness staging provided by the SHFPD, and is our polling place.
+At times the building has hummed with exercise classes, children’s team building events and parties.
+It has also been rented on a space available basis for family celebrations, dinners, dances, classes, etc.Inquire here about rentals.

 A Community Center is Part of our Charter.
 Now it is our turn to carry it forward.

 The SHHA Articles of Incorporation provided for the construction, care, and improvement of facilities to build community and help our community play and work.
 Construction of the Sleepy Hollow clubhouse and pool began in 1950 and was completed in 1956, with the generous contributions and volunteer labor by the men, women, and children of Sleepy Hollow.
 Featured in a Sunset Magazine article of November 1956, the SHHA clubhouse became a model for other Bay Area communities.
 View the Sunset Magazine article.